FranzTutao/filter-known-tracks/README.md

 ## Known bugs:

-- fix startup problem (only starts working on third reload)
+- fix resync at startup (where map and db sync)
 - artwork doesn't work for "introoutro" anymore
 - fetching in batches over 50 doesn't work (theoretical limit is 100)